steelbrain/linter/docs/types/linter-message-v2.md

 **A**: The type above uses [`flowtype`][], `?` with the key indicates that it's optional and can be falsy.

+**Q**: What are the valid values for `icon` attribute?

+**A**: Depends on the UI provider, the default Linter UI uses this attribute to determine the octicon to show in gutter.

 **Q**: What type of value to add in `description`?